petros-tinkers/petros-tinkers.github.io/_projects/coil-winder.md

 Then insert the coil center tang in the crank slit.
 Pass the steel ribbon through the slit.
 Place the bottom part and screw the mould together.
-Start cranking and occassionally pushing material in if needed.
+Start cranking and occassionally pushing material in (if needed).

 ## Video of the device in action